ml-tooling/best-of-ml-python/README.md

 <a href="#contents"><img align="right" width="15" height="15" src="https://i.ibb.co/2PS8bhR/up-arrow.png" alt="Back to top"></a>

-_Libraries for image & video processing, manipulation, and augmentation as well as libraries for computer vision tasks such as facial recognition, object detection, character recognition, and classification._
+_Libraries for image & video processing, manipulation, and augmentation as well as libraries for computer vision tasks such as facial recognition, object detection, and classification._

 <details><summary><b><a href="https://github.com/scikit-image/scikit-image">scikit-image</a></b> (🥇36 ·  ⭐ 4.1K) - Image processing in Python. <code><a href="https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)">BSD-2</a></code></summary>